inventree/InvenTree/docs/docs/extend/plugins/validation.md

 ### Part Name

 By default, part names are not subject to any particular naming conventions or requirements.
-However if custom validation is required, the `validate_part_name` method can be implemente to ensure that a part name conforms to a required convention.
+However if custom validation is required, the `validate_part_name` method can be implemented to ensure that a part name conforms to a required convention.

 If the custom method determines that the part name is *objectionable*, it should throw a `ValidationError` which will be handled upstream by parent calling methods.